Sara Lund: Equipment

 She also plays a number of different percussive instruments including "cowbell, Korean temple block, African agogo bells, ribbon crasher, Vibra-Slap, maracas, tambourine, cabasa, jingle bells, goat nails."
 She has also played drums for the Corin Tucker Band and the percussion ensemble Secret Drum Band.
 She is currently a member of Nocturnal Habits and Hungry Ghost and teaches drumming lessons.

 Personal life

 Lund grew up in Indiana and moved to Olympia, Washington briefly as a child in the mid-1980s and then back again as an adult in 1991.
 She currently lives in Portland, Oregon.
 She has a master's degree in Library Science from the University of Washington and BA in Liberal Arts from The Evergreen State College.
 She has one son with Aaron Beam from Red Fang.

+In 2024, Lund was diagnosed with breast cancer.